ThinkR-open/prepare-for-cran/README.md

 ## Why this repo?

-This repo was born after recent exchanges on Twitter regarding the CRAN submission process, especially [this thread](https://twitter.com/yoniceedee/status/989281686142771203).
+This repo was born after exchanges on Twitter regarding the CRAN submission process, especially [this thread](https://twitter.com/yoniceedee/status/989281686142771203).

 The idea here is to collect ground rules that would help the CRAN doing there work more easily, by listing common (or uncommon) things that they ask maintainers to change in order to be CRAN-proof.

-CRAN submission is strict, the CRAN team is doing its work voluntarily, and there are more than 12K packages to maintain.
+CRAN submission is strict, the CRAN team is doing its work voluntarily, and there are more than 15K packages to maintain.

 We believe we can help them by giving some good practices about package development and CRAN submission, so that package authors can work on these issues before the CRAN team ask them to do so.
 Hence, we could save everyone time by preventing the CRAN team from sending you an email because there is "with R" in the title of your DESCRIPTION.
 Because, as said by [Peter Dalgaard](https://twitter.com/pdalgd/status/989944476398432257):